- GDP (PPP):

-Algeria’s economic freedom score is 45.8, making its economy the 167th freest in the 2022 Index.
-Algeria is ranked 13th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional and world averages.
+Algeria’s economic freedom score is 43.2, making its economy the 168th freest in the 2023 Index.
+Its score is 2.6 points lower than last year.
+Algeria is ranked 15th among the 17 countries in the Middle East and North Africa region, and its overall score remains lower than the regional and world averages.

-The National Liberation Front has dominated politics in Algeria ever since the country’s independence from France in 1962.
-Early in 2019, President Abdelaziz Bouteflika was forced out of office after 20 years in power, and Abdelkader Bensalah was named interim president.
-Abdelmadjid Tebboune was elected president later the same year.
-Political stability has been eroded by widespread popular disillusionment with the political system and by Algeria’s weak economy.
-Since 2015, Algeria has pursued an import substitution policy, adopting protectionist measures to encourage domestic production.
+The National Liberation Front has dominated Algerian politics ever since independence from France in 1962.
+President Abdelaziz Bouteflika was forced out in 2019, and Abdelmadjid Tebboune was elected president later that year.
+Following the June 12, 2021, parliamentary elections, Minister of Finance Ayman Benabderrahmane was appointed prime minister.
+Algeria’s weak economy and widespread disillusionment with the political system have undermined political stability.
+The government has adopted protectionist measures to encourage domestic production.
 Algeria is the world’s sixth-largest exporter of natural gas.
 Oil and gas account for almost 95 percent of export revenues and more than 30 percent of GDP.